 Timely and regular attendance is an expectation of performance for all Vanderbilt employees.
 To ensure adequate staffing, positive employee morale, and to meet expected productivity standards throughout the organization, employees will be held accountable for adhering to their workplace schedule.
 In the event an employee is unable to meet this expectation, he/she must obtain approval from their supervisor in advance of any requested schedule changes.
-This approval includes requests to use sick, vacation and/or personal time, as well as late arrivals to or early departures from work.
+This approval includes requests to use appropriate accruals, as well as late arrivals to or early departures from work.
 Departments have discretion to evaluate extraordinary circumstances of a tardy, absence or failure to clock-in or clock-out and determine whether or not to count the incident as an occurrence.
 HR Consultants are available to advise supervisors regarding the evaluation of extenuating circumstances.

 An employee is deemed absent when he/she is unavailable for work as assigned/scheduled and such time off was not scheduled/approved in advance as required by department notification procedure.

 An employee is deemed to be tardy when he/she:

 - Fails to report for work at the assigned/scheduled work time.
 In these instances, managers may replace the tardy employee for the full shift.